-Medical expenses can be divided into two distinct categories, namely -
+Medical expenses may therefore be divided into two distinct categories, namely -

-- (i) contributions made to a medical scheme; and - (ii) other permissible medical expenses (including out-of-pocket expenses).
+- (i) contributions paid to a medical scheme; and - (ii) other qualifying medical expenses (including out-of-pocket expenses).

 These two categories will be looked at comprehensively throughout this guide.